flupes/GrannyRoomba/README.md

   - [IOIO-OTG](https://github.com/ytai/ioio/wiki) board interfaces the tablet with the hardware
   - Messaging is defined using Google [Protocol Buffers](https://developers.google.com/protocol-buffers/)
   - Communication relies on the [ZeroMQ](http://zeromq.org/) library (more precisely [JeroMQ](https://github.com/zeromq/jeromq))

-As of 2013-10-14 (Columbus Day, how emblematic), the system allowed a teleoperation of the GrannyRoomba robot from France to California!

 You can look at some pics from the [Wiki page](https://github.com/flupes/GrannyRoomba/wiki/GrannyRoomba-Wiki-Home).